DRYING YOUR WORK

 Open and check to make sure the piece is evenly moist.

-At this point you can place it under plastic in a location away from direct sun and drafts.
+At this point you can place it under loose plastic in a location away from direct sun and drafts.

 CLEAN BEFORE BISQUE FIRING